Elementary School Handbook

 - Authorized School Activities

 - Pre-Approved Educational Travel, Including College Visitations.
-This category of absence is limited to 5 school days per school year.
+This category of absence is limited to 5 approved school days per school year with days 6-10 with pre-approval by the building principal.

 - Pre-approved religious instruction (limit 36 hours per year)